 While we develop the application in our Java development company, we used to put the log level as DEBUG to log the detailed information, but in production.
 If keep the same log level size of the log will become huge, and we don’t need the detailed messages, so generally we will keep WARN as log level in production.
 So, it’s every time while release the build we need to modify the log level if don`t implement profile-based logging.

 Spring boot is addressing this using tag in logback XML file which is available from the 1.3 version.

 For dev profile, log messages are appending to the console and for production, profile messages are appending theto file.

 There are other ways to do profile-based using Janino library and profile prefixed property file loading in spring boot.

 Using Janino Library:

 Logback is supporting conditional processing of configuration using this library.

 We can use, xml tags in log-back xml file.

 Using Janino library the above xml file looks like below:

-Spring Boot provides out of the box integration with logback logging framework, and also spring boot is added more feature on top it, for example springProfile is the one of the example for profile-based logging, and logback is also integrating with Janino library to provide the conditional based configuration.
+Spring Boot provides out-of-the-box integration with logback logging framework, and also spring boot is added more features on top of it, for example, springProfile is one of the examples for profile-based logging, and logback is also integrating with Janino library to provide the conditional based configuration.